jh8057/zzemalStudio/README.md

 ## TODO

--   get Store data
+-   setting Data by Store
--   make svg action
--   use setup
+-   setting server - which server..

 ## Reference